Police: RI man admitted to killing cab driver in the Back Bay after he was refused a ride

 Officers responding to a report of shots fired found Luckinson Rouma, 60, suffering from multiple gunshot wounds.
 He was taken to Tufts Medical Center, where he was pronounced dead.

+Prosecutor John Verner told the packed courtroom that Foy fired nine gunshots, striking Rouma in the back and neck.

+“Preliminary analysis at the medical examiner’s office is that there were nine bullet wounds,” he said.

-After the shots rang out, Foy allegedly stole the man’s cab and drove to the area of 1 Ring Road, where he was arrested.
+After the shots rang out near The Collonade Hotel, Foy allegedly stole the man’s cab and drove to the area of 1 Ring Road, where he was arrested outside Shaw’s Supermarket.

 Foy later admitted to shooting the father of five during a fight that broke out when he was refused a ride to Mansfield, according to court documents.